No Products in the Cart

 Miles and meters of crystal clear coastlines, magnificent reefs, beautiful bays, and perfectly preserved wrecks make Miami one of the best snorkeling destinations on earth.

-Biscayne National Park is a national park located in southern Florida, USA.
-The park covers approximately 172,971 acres of which 95% is water and encompasses the northernmost part of the Florida Keys and the Biscayne Bay, including its coral reefs and islands.
-It is a unique park that preserves Biscayne Bay and its offshore barrier reefs, the longest stretch of undeveloped mangrove forest on Florida's east coast, and a number of islands that make up the northernmost part of the Florida Keys.
+Biscayne National Park is one of the best spots for snorkeling in Miami.
+It is located in southern Florida and covers 172,971 acres, 95% of which is water.
+This unique park preserves Biscayne Bay, its offshore barrier reefs, the longest stretch of undeveloped mangrove forest on Florida's east coast, and a number of islands that comprise the northernmost part of the Florida Keys.

 The park's coral reefs are a popular spot for snorkeling and offer visitors a chance to see a diverse array of marine life.
 The park offers several snorkeling tours and also allows visitors to snorkel on their own.
 It is important to note that visitors should take care not to damage the coral reef, and must follow park rules and regulations to help preserve this delicate ecosystem.